SkylineCommunications/dataminer-docs-connectors/connector/doc/CISCO_CBR-8_CCAP_Platform.md

 ### Threshold Table

-The threshold table allows the user to define limits for each polled modulation.
+In the threshold table, you can define limits for each polled modulation.
 The available Key Performance Indicators (KPIs) for setting thresholds are:

 - **Maximum Timing Offset Level**: Range from 0 to 2000 µs.
 - **Minimum Rx Power Level**: Range from -12 to 12 dBmV.
 - **Maximum Rx Power Level**: Range from -12 to 12 dBmV.
 - **Minimum SNR Level**: Range from 10 to 60 dB.
 - **Post-FEC Maximum Uncorrectable Error Ratio Level**: Range from 0 to 30000 ppm.

-When the *Apply* button is clicked, the status of the specified Key Performance Indicators (KPIs) on the CM table will be updated.
+When you click the **Apply** button, the status of the specified Key Performance Indicators (KPIs) in the CM table will be updated.

-For the Rx value threshold, the minimum value cannot exceed the maximum boundary; attempting to set such values will be restricted by the driver.
+The minimum value for the Rx threshold cannot exceed the maximum boundary; the connector will restrict attempts to set such values.

 ## How to use